Demographics of Brazil

-Population
+Population size and structure

 According to the 2008 PNAD (National Household Sample Survey), conducted by the IBGE, the Brazilian Statistics bureau, there were about 189,953,000 inhabitants in 2008.
-As of the latest (2010) census, the Brazilian government estimates its population at 192.76 million.
+As of the latest (2022) census, the Brazilian government estimates its population at 203 million.

 The population of Brazil is estimated based on various sources from 1550 to 1850.
-The first official census took place in 1873.
-From that year, every 8 years (with some exceptions) the population is counted.
-The Instituto Brasileiro de Geografia e Estatistica has postponed the next census until 2021 due to the COVID-19 pandemic.
+The first official census took place in 1872.
+From that year, every 10 years (with some exceptions) the population is counted.

 Brazil is the seventh most populated country in the world.